Trip To Dhuandhar Waterfall Jabalpur: Niagara Waterfall of India

 Play the video to take a virtual tour of Dhuandhar Waterfall Jabalpur

 Jabalpur Railway Station to Bhedaghat

 The Dhuandhar waterfall is situated in a small town called Bhedaghat of Jabalpur District.
 Bhedaghat is approximately 26 km from Jabalpur Railway station and frequent bus and taxi services are available.
-If you are travelling via bus it would take approximately one hour and charge INR 25.
-If you wish to travel via Auto or Taxi then it would cost you around INR 400-500 but would definitely save your travelling time.
+If you are traveling via bus it would take approximately one hour and charge INR 25.
+If you wish to travel via Auto or Taxi then it would cost you around INR 400-500 but would definitely save your traveling time.
 As soon as you cross the city traffic everything gets smooth and you would start seeing the plateaus surrounded by thick forest cover.

 Bhedaghat and Exploring the Dhuandhar Waterfall

 Once I reached Bhedaghat I saw a welcome gate constructed by Municipal Corporation of Bhedaghat.
 From the gate, you have to walk down nearly 1 km to reach the waterfall.
 If you are coming by your own vehicle or booked cab there is parking facility available.
 The area around Bhedaghat has a lot of restaurants and small shops selling sculptures and idols carved on marble obtained from Narmada River.
 You will see hundreds of shops on both sides of the path from Bhedaghat till you reach the Dhuandhar waterfall.
 After taking breakfast from one of the restaurants I was ready to explore the Dhuandhar waterfall and capture its beauty in my camera.